ioneater/ESIBD-Explorer/docs/pages/install.rst

 Standalone Windows installer
 ----------------------------

-A standalone installer for windows is available at TODO This allows for a simple and fast installation but may require more disk space and does not allow to add additional python libraries for custom plugins.
+A `standalone installer for windows <https://github.com/ioneater/ESIBD-Explorer/releases>`_ allows for a simple and fast installation, but may require more disk space and does not allow to add additional python libraries for custom plugins.

 From PyPi
 -----------------------
-Install directly from the python package index using pip.
-TODO link to explorer on pypi.
+Install directly from the `Python Package Index <https://pypi.org/project/esibd-explorer>`_ using pip.
 It is highly recommended to use virtual environments, which isolate the installed packages from the system packages::

    pip install esibd-explorer